hughbris/grav-theme-receptarr/README.md

 Note that blog post grid listings use images to preview each blog post.
 These listings use each blog post's featured image, determined by the same rules of precedence outined above.

 ![Screenshot of Receptarr's grid listing of blog post previews](receptarr-blog-post-panels.png)

+#### Customise media embed code

+Media embed code is a legacy feature still supported, but you may want to update the embed code completely.

+You can either override the template `partials/blog-post-panel-embeds.html.twig` _or_ override the Twig block `embeds` extending `partials/blog-post-panel.html.twig`.

+#### Customise recipe display

+[Recipes can be embedded in blog posts](#adding-recipes-to-blog-pages).
+You can easily customise how those recipes are displayed:

+* override the template `partials/blog-post-panel-recipe.html.twig`, _or_
+* extend `partials/blog-post-panel.html.twig` and override the Twig block `recipe`.

 ### Site icon ("favicon")